 A UK patent should protect inventions, which are intended for display at the Outdoor Trade Show, before the exhibition opens.
 This can be done initially by lodging an application with The Patents Office.

 A certificate for the exhibition will, however, be given by the Department of Trade under Section 6(2) of the Registered Designs Act 1949.
-All correspondence related to the registration of designs should be sent, not later than six months after the opening of the show to Designs Registry at The Patents Office.
+All correspondence related to the registration of designs should be sent, not later than six months after the opening of the show to the Intellectual Property Office.

 The public address system is for use by the organisers and authorities only.
 During the Open Period, only official and emergency messages will be broadcast.